Skills & Traits

 (Extraordinary)

 To keep control of their wits, Vampires need a supply of fresh blood.
 Whenever a player with this Trait activates, after declaring their action, they must roll a D6, adding 1 to the roll if they declared a Block action or a Blitz action.
-If they roll equal to or higher than the number shown In brackets, they may activate as normal.

 lf the player rolls lower than the number shown in brackets, or rolls a natural 1,they may contln ue their activation as normal though they may change their declared action to a Move action if they wish.
 If the player declared an action that can only be perform,ed once per team turn (such as a Blitz action) this wil l